-Many organizations still operate under the mindset that only the QA department can ensure deployments are of the highest-quality product.
+Many organizations still operate under the mindset that only the QA department can ensure the deployments are of the highest-quality product.
 The role of the QA engineer is a big one, and it’s not an easy job, especially when QA isn’t pulled in until the last stage of the DevOps process.
 More emergent companies, though, are acknowledging the significant role developers can play in ensuring quality.
-Some organizations are shifting left i.e having their developers take a significant part in testing.
+Some organizations are shifting left, i.e. having their developers take a significant part in testing.

 Why?
 Because developers know what changes they are making to the code and therefore know the critical paths that need to be tested in a given timeframe.
 It’s easier for them to make changes to the tests as they make changes to the application.
 By automating this process with CI/CD servers, developers and QA engineers can work together to make sure these tests are as stable as possible.

 Traditionally, developers have taken a reactive approach to QA.
-They make changes to the code, the QAs’ tests fail, and they go back to fix the bugs.
+They make changes to the code, the QAs’ tests fail, and the developers go back to fix the bugs.
 But testing can no longer be a secondary issue.
-By taking a more proactive approach to testing with CI/CD tools, developers can smooth away many challenges of the testing process and drastically improve quality, all while reducing the overall cost of the DevOps pipeline.
+By taking a more proactive approach to testing with CI/CD tools, developers can eliminate many challenges of the testing process and drastically improve quality, all while reducing the overall cost of the DevOps pipeline.

-Proactive means making changes to the tests as they make changes to the application.
+Proactive testing means making changes to the tests as changes are madeto the application.
 This way, functionality is sustained and the tests go smoothly.
 Or, organizations can take a hybrid approach to this, where QA creates the first batch of tests, and the developers each maintain their own area of the application.
 Implementing these processes with testing automation ensures minimal time and maximum efficiency.

 Ultimately, though, everyone should have quality in mind, and everyone should be testing at each stage of development.
-Without a company-wide value placed on CI/ CD, it will be impossible to shift left effectively.
+Without a company-wide emphasis placed on CI/CD, it will be impossible to shift left effectively.

 Whoever’s handling the product at any stage of the process is fully responsible for sustaining functionality during the handoff.
 Each stage of development should involve some sort of regression testing for quality assurance.
 Many of the important bugs and critical issues QA would find could be resolved in the earlier stages of development by briefing developers on where QA would test to break their codes.
 By working together to author automated tests, QA can be involved during every stage of the process.

 As an organization, everyone is responsible for deploying the product in the best way possible.
 There needs to be a company-wide shift in mentality.
-When the entire organization sees the value in test-driven development, the process is optimized for the best results possible — including lowered costs and increased on-time releases.
+When the entire organization sees the value of test-driven development, the process is optimized for the best results possible — including decreased costs and an increased in on-time releases.

 The future of testing

-However, companies that are still relying on manual testing and traditional development processes are severely lagging behind.
+However, companies that are still relying on manual testing and traditional development processes are severely lagging.
 They’re spending thousands of dollars and hours of productivity on bugs that could’ve been fixed months beforehand for a fraction of the price.